richmahn/en_tn/ecc/front/intro.md

 #### What is the Book of Ecclesiastes about? ####

 Ecclesiastes is a group of short teachings that try to answer questions such as "What do people gain from all their labor?"
 Ecclesiastes is a series of thoughts about a variety of subjects, all of them about the purpose and worth of various actions and events.
-The author concludes that all the work we perform and alll the knowledge and skill we gain is like a vapor that disappears, and that we must fear Yahweh and keep his commandments.
+The author concludes that all the work we perform and all the knowledge and skill we gain is like a vapor that disappears, and that we must fear Yahweh and keep his commandments.

 #### How should the title of this book be translated? ####